Draymond Green, Richard Sherman, Athletes React to Bob McNair's Prison Analogy

 Nahhh Bob McNair didn’t say that...nah y’all tripping.
 He couldn’t have.
 Nope he didn’t.
 Did that wake some of y’all up now?2017-10-27 13:29:22

-Meanwhile, Seattle Seahawks defensive back Richard Sherman felt the comments were revealing:
+Meanwhile, Seattle Seahawks defensive back Richard Sherman felt the remarks were revealing:

 Richard Sherman @RSherman_25